 I found Public Enemies almost entirely unengaging.
 Maybe the first and final five minutes were okay (noticeable that supporting characters are critical to the action at both ends – Depp and Bale do not work Michael Mann’s De Niro/Pacino magic here), but the rest was a great big nothing, starting with a script that would be most easily delivered by ventriloquist dummies, given how jaw-droppingly obvious every other line of dialogue turned out to be.
 And while sometimes it had a certain visual style, more often I felt like I was watching a TV show.
 Yeah, not good at all.

 My god, it’s good.
 It’s so good.
 It’s non-stop good.
 I remember laughing at this when I was, I dunno, eight or ten years old, and over three-quarters of my life later I’m still just pissing myself for an hour and a half.
-This time around I revisited a major juvenile crush on Julie Hagerty (actually all the cabin-crew turned on my smoking sign), and was extra happy to discover that, I think, I’d only ever seen a slightly-sanitised-for-British-TV version in the past — one of the suicides seemed new anyway.
+This time around I revisited a major juvenile crush on Julie Hagerty (actually all the cabin-crew turned off my no smoking sign), and was extra happy to discover that, I think, I’d only ever seen a slightly-sanitised-for-British-TV version in the past — one of the suicides seemed new anyway.
 Top five comedy movie?
 I’m deadly serious.
 And don’t call me Shirley.

 Is it possible that I’d never actually seen this movie before?
 Of course, I knew the story back-to-front as if I had, but throughout I found myself uncertain.
 Watched in the present climate, it’s occasionally hard to not see in Glenn Close the embodiment of something Hollywood wouldn’t try to get away with any more, but there’s a brittleness to her performance that expresses a mostly unspoken backstory of pain in a very effective way.
 And Michael Douglas’s lead finds a balance of sympathetic and contemptible weakness that makes his culpable victim an interesting focus.